 The volatile crypto market can be particularly frightening for investors who hope to see their efforts bearing fruit.
 A sign of truly seasoned investor is someone who cannot act in haste at the first sign of instability.

 While gambling at the best crypto casino may come with risks of losing, figuring out whether to hold on to your investment without panic selling while the price is plummeting can be a true test of your resolve.

 What Is Panic Selling?

-In the world of crypto, when the volume of sell orders is higher than the volume of buy orders for a specific currency, it goes into decline.
+In the crypto world, when the volume of sell orders is higher than the volume of buy orders for a specific currency, it declines.
 Often, this is the result of panic selling, as investors find it challenging to deal with the volatility of that currency.

 Panic selling usually occurs at the dawn of a specific event that forces investors to sell their holdings.
 It also surfaces when short-term investors try to pull the price of a currency down to trigger long-term stop losses.

 While the unprecedented rise of Bitcoin’s value attracted many new investors to the crypto scene, these novice investors started panic selling after Elon Musk’s tweets caused a stir in the market.

 Many people need help understanding what they invest in and how the crypto market operates.
 Because of this, they can make irrational decisions when there are slight shifts in the landscape.

 Panic selling is not something that people decide to do for the fun of it.
 It usually follows a pattern of activity and snowballs with a herd-like mentality.